 This committee (listed in alphabetic order) consisted of:

-Since so much of this work is new, we all wanted to form a committee that could work together on this common goal.
+Because so much of this work is new, we all wanted to form a committee that could work together on this common goal.
 We should acknowledge the role of Matthew Yeater for initiating this work when he needed a braille translation table specially crafted to handle "Critical Analysis" notation (Nestle-Aland notation).
-Everyone in the committee wishes to thank Duxbury Systems their help in producing this tool for the blind biblical scholar.
+Everyone in the committee wishes to thank Duxbury Systems for their help in producing this tool for the blind biblical scholar.